Who Should Consider Egg Freezing? Age, Medical Reasons and Future Planning

 4. Our expert embryologists then cryopreserve your eggs in our laboratory using a technique called vitrification, a special fast-freezing method which ensures high survival rates for frozen eggs.

-5. When you are ready – you can visit us again to discuss further treatment and starting your family.
+5. When you are ready, you can visit us again to discuss further treatment and starting your family.

 Why Would Someone Want to Freeze Their Eggs?

 By freezing your eggs, you ensure you have healthy samples available for future treatment.
-Egg quality deteriorates with age but freezing eggs at an earlier age means the chances are your eggs are of a higher quality than if you had waited to conceive naturally later in life.
+Egg quality deteriorates with age, but freezing eggs at an earlier age means the chances are your eggs are of a higher quality than if you had waited to conceive naturally later in life.

+Egg freezing is commonly recommended for patients undergoing cancer treatment or managing conditions such as endometriosis or autoimmune disorders.
 As the law now permits you to store eggs for use in treatment for any period up to a maximum of 55 years from the time they are first placed in storage, you can concentrate on your health without worrying about your future fertility.

 Before undergoing Hormone Replacement Therapy, or Gender Affirmation Surgery, we would always encourage our transgender patients to consider planning for their future.
 Although starting a family may not be a priority at that moment in time, egg freezing can be a wonderful way to ensure you can still start a family, at a time when you are ready to, after you have transitioned.